xma711/notebook/software_engineering/git/github/README.md

 push to remote
 ------------------
-when you are happy with the commits you have done, you can push the right branch to a branch of the remote repo (e.g. "master" branch).
+When you are happy with the commits you have done, you can push the right branch to a branch of the remote repo (e.g. "master" branch).
 The command is:
 *git push origin [branch_name]*

 e.g. if your changes are committed in the local master branch, you can push it by: